-The annual Young People's Concerts will bring together approximately 4,000 fourth grade children from all Springfield R-12 district schools, 50 area school districts, and students from private, parochial and home schools to listen to live symphonic music and to gain valuable exposure to the elements of musical styles and eras.
+The Springfield Symphony's 50th Annual Young People's Concerts will bring together approximately 4,000 fourth grade children from all Springfield R-12 district schools, 50 area school districts, and students from rural, private, parochial and home schools to listen to live symphonic music and to gain valuable exposure to the elements of musical styles and eras.
 Each of the Young People's Concerts is specifically designed to be an in-depth learning experience.

-Three concerts are planned for Tuesday, January 30, 2018.
-The concerts are planned for 9:15 a.m., 11:15 a.m. and 1:00 p.m.
+Two concerts are planned for Tuesday, January 28, 2020.
+The concerts are planned for 11:15 a.m. and 1:00 p.m.
 The two Springfield concerts will be held at High Street Baptist Church located at 900 North Eastgate Avenue, Springfield, MO.
-The 11:15 a.m. show is reserved for the Springfield R-12 district schools only and the 1:00 p.m. show is reserved for the rural, private, parochial, and home schools.
-The 9:15 a.m.
-Branson concert will be held at the Hughes Brothers Theatre located at 3425 W 76 Country Blvd, Branson, MO 65616.
+The 11:15 a.m. show is reserved for the Springfield R-12 district schools only and the 1:00 p.m. show is reserved for the Branson, rural, private, parochial, and home schools.

 On the day of the performances, the children are brought to the concerts by school busses, seated together by classes with their teachers, and treated to an enriching cultural experience.
 The music is interspersed with entertaining facts about each composition.
 Musical instrumentation is explained, as are differences in musical styles.